How Test Failure Analysis can Drive Smoother Releases?

 Read More: How to write an Effective Bug Report

-Pro Tip: BrowserStack allows you to easily verify, debug, and fix different issues ranging from UI functionality and usability to performance and network consumption.
-It allows the embedding of the test, video, console, and network logs to facilitate smooth test failure analysis and allows for easy reporting through Slack, JIRA, etc., for defect tracking and resolution.
+Pro Tip: BrowserStack allows you to quickly verify, debug, and fix issues ranging from UI functionality and usability to performance and network consumption.
+It will enable embedding the test, video, console, and network logs to facilitate smooth test failure analysis.
+For defect tracking and resolution, it allows easy reporting through Slack, JIRA, etc..

 2. Provide Replicable Outcomes via Root Cause Analysis

 Root Cause Analysis is a core feature of Test Failure Analysis.
-It is especially important in highly sensitive test methodologies lie Visual Testing, where the exact differentiation from the expected outcome must be understood in detail for the fix to take place.
+It is essential in test methodologies like Visual Testing, where the exact differentiation from the expected outcome must be understood in detail for the fix to occur.

 After the tests are run, the Pull Request for the failed build can be opened, and the details for the failed Percy step can be checked as shown below: